XiChen211/AI_Novel_Writing/README.md

 5.  **Initialize Character State:**
     *   Click the **`Initialize Character State`** button.
     *   This action creates the initial `Character State` document based on the generated character dynamics.
-You can view this document in the **`Character State`** tab (usually found in Tab 4 or accessible via the main interface).
+You can view this document in the **`Character State`** tab.
     ![Application Screenshot](./image/5.png)

 ---